LLNL/RAJA/docs/sphinx/user_guide/feature/reduction.rst

   ``RAJA::expt::Reduce`` arguments.
 * The local variables referred to by ``_rs`` and ``_rm`` are initialized with the *identity* of the reduction operation to be performed.
-* The local variables are updated in the user supplied lambda as it is called.
+* The local variables are updated in the user supplied lambda.
 * The local variables are reduced to a single value, combining their values across all threads participating in the ``RAJA::forall`` execution.
-  .
 * Finally, the target variable is updated with the result of the ``RAJA::forall`` reduction by performing the reduction operation to combine the existing value of the target variable and the result of the ``RAJA::forall`` reduction.